otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 1. Let's organise our space, get comfortable moving around and copy our data :

-    • If you have not done it yet, do not forget to log in to our reserved machine
+    • Log in to NeSI/Mahuika, and from there, log in to our reserved machine by:

        ssh -Y ga-vl01